smarteditors/slate/source/includes/statuses/_index.md

 }
 ```

-This endpoint retrieves all available item Statuses.
+This endpoint retrieves all item Statuses for the current Client.

 ### HTTP Request